Glalie Best Moveset

 Inner Focus is the go-to ability for Glalie.
 It prevents flinching.
 Its hidden ability Moody can work in specific setups.
 Ice Body is the other option.
 Pick based on what your team needs.

-Glalie is a physical attacker with base 80 Attack.
+Glalie is a mixed attacker with base 80 Attack and 80 Sp.
+Atk.
 Enough bulk to take a hit or two, too.
 Speed tells the real story.
 Base 80 Speed is workable.
 Faster than some, slower than many.
 Fits the hazard setter role.

 Click a game to view version-specific details